Dutch-based Micronic, a leader in sample preservation and storage, releases a line of tubes that improves sample integrity.

 Using externally-threaded tubes for sample storage eliminates the possibility of the sample coming into contact with the screw thread, which greatly reduces the chance of cross-contamination.
 Externally threaded tubes also allow for a higher volume of material to be stored inside, which means that sample tubes can hold more while occupying the same amount of storage space.

 “The triple thread of the 1.40ml externally threaded tube gives an excellent closure and horizontal placement of the cap,” says Bart Kramer, Micronic’s Product Development Manager.
 “This ensures safe long-term sample preservation and storage.”
-The new externally-threaded tubes are designed for long-term as well as ultra-low temperature storage, and they are compatible with automated systems.
+The new externally-threaded tubes are designed for long-term as well as ultra-low temperature storage (cryopreservation), and they are compatible with automated systems.

 Headquartered in the Netherlands, Micronic’s products are produced in a certified class-7 clean room environment at facilities in both the Netherlands and the United States.
 All of their labware equipment is assembled in-house.
 The sample tubes are made using medical-approved polypropylene (CE-IVD) and are RNase/DNase and pyrogen free.